sourcegraph/handbook/content/departments/people-talent/people-ops/process/leaving.md

 #### When will my system access be removed?

-- Sourcegraph accounts will typically be shut off on your last working day at 10pm UTC, unless a different approach is appropriate under the circumstances.
+- Sourcegraph accounts will typically be shut off on your last working day at 7pm UTC/noon PST, unless a different approach is appropriate under the circumstances.
 The exact shut off date and time will be confirmed in your Offboarding email.

 #### Do I need to return my equipment?